 I Am the West Series

-The Autry National Center has partnered with KCET, the nation’s largest independent public television station serving Southern and Central California, to create an original television series titled I Am the West.
-The one-minute stories, which begin airing in August 2011, will take a brief glimpse into the lives of people who reflect the rich culture and innovations of the American West.
+The Autry partnered with KCET, the nation’s largest independent public television station serving Southern and Central California, to create an original television series titled I Am the West.
+The one-minute stories offer a glimpse into the lives of people who reflect the cultures and innovations of the American West.

 Shot verité style, without narration or an on-camera host, I Am the West allows us to meet unexpected people, see unexpected things, and be in unexpected places.
 The point of view is first-person and personal, the tone is real and honest, and the stories are full of heart.
-We will see how people's cultures and unique experiences of life in the West inspire them to do what they do.
-We will see what challenges them, what motivates them, what comforts them, and what gives them hope.
-We will learn how they make life meaningful for themselves and their communities, and we will see how the spirit of optimism and big dreams lives on in the West today.
+We see how people's cultures and unique experiences of life in the West inspire them to do what they do.
+We learn how they make life meaningful for themselves and their communities, and we see how the spirit of optimism and big dreams lives on in the West today.

 January 2012 Stories